 ESTABLISHING FAULT IN A PREMISES LIABILITY CLAIM

 In order to file a premises liability claim, you must first show that the owner of the property—whether it be a storekeeper, apartment manager, restaurant owner, or another person—acted negligently in some way.
 Our premises liability lawyers understand how to establish that a certain condition on the property was “unreasonably dangerous” and that the property owner or manager was aware or should have been aware of the condition prior to your injury.
 While individuals have a personal responsibility for their own safety, property owners also have a duty to keep their premises safe for others.

-Our attorneys understand that you may have uncertain feelings about speaking to a lawyer about pursuing a premises liability claim.
+Our Alabama personal injury attorneys understand that you may have uncertain feelings about speaking to a lawyer about pursuing a premises liability claim.
 We’re here to help you clearly understand your options and seek the just compensation you are owed.
 While financial recovery cannot negate your pain and suffering, it can help with unexpected medical bills, lost wages, and other losses you may have suffered.
 We can evaluate your claim from a legal perspective and guide you through the process from beginning to end.